-The biggest challenge that a swimmer will have at the Horsetooth Swim is handling the colder water for the extended period.
+The biggest challenge that a swimmer will have at the Horsetooth Open Water Swim is handling the colder water for the extended period of the swim.
 Being a high altitude lake, the water temperature stays relatively cool year round.
-At the time of the swim, it typically warms up to 65-70F.
-To complicate things, we abide by international rules for long distance swims where wet suits are not allowed.
-Only one division of the 2.4 mile swim is a wet suit swim.
+At the time of the swim, it typically reaches 65 to 70 °F. To complicate things, we abide by international rules for long distance swims where wet suits are not allowed.
+(There are wet suit divisions of the 2.4 mile and 1.2 mile swims.)

 Some information on hypothermia is available at hypothermia.org.